Skip to main content

 Matchers

 Use matchers to filter when your callbacks fire.
-The matcher field is a regex string that matches against a different value depending on the hook event type.
+The matcher field matches against a different value depending on the hook event type.
 For example, tool-based hooks match against the tool name, while Notification hooks match against the notification type.
-See the Claude Code hooks reference for the full list of matcher values for each event type.
+SDK matchers follow the same rules as matchers in settings files.
+That section documents the exact-string and regular-expression evaluation paths, their version requirements, and the matcher values for each event type.
+Use the matcher pattern to target specific tools whenever possible.
+A matcher with 'Bash' only runs for Bash commands, while omitting the pattern runs your callbacks for every occurrence of the event.
+Omit it on purpose to log every tool call your session makes.

 Callback functions